raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 Next you will install the Astro Pi Replay tool, which allows us to simulate using an Astro Pi Sense HAT or camera to capture data from space.

+To install the Astro-Pi-Replay tool, open up Thonny, and then click **Tools > Manage Plugins**, and search for **thonny-astro-pi-replay**.
+Select the correct plugin and press install.

 ![Screenshot of the Plugin Manager in Thonny, showing search results for the  "thonny-astro-pi-replay" library](images/install_replay_1.png)

 ![Screenshot of the Plugin Manager in Thonny, showing the  "thonny-astro-pi-replay" library](images/install_replay_2.png)

-To install the Astro-Pi-Replay tool, open up Thonny, and then click **Tools > Manage Plugins**, and search for **thonny-astro-pi-replay**.
-Select the correct plugin and press install.

 ![Screenshot of the Package Manager in Thonny, showing search results for the  "astro-pi-replay" library](images/install_replay_3.png)

 ![Screenshot of the Package Manager in Thonny, showing the  "astro-pi-replay" library](images/install_replay_4.png)

-Next, click **Tools > Manage Packages**, and search for **astro-pi-replay**.
-Select the correct package and press install.

 **You will need to close and restart Thonny for the installation to complete.**

 <p style="border-left: solid; border-width:10px; border-color: #d17500; #ff8f00; background-color: #ff8f00; padding: 10px;">

 The `Astro Pi Replay` tool works by replaying a set of old pictures taken on the ISS.
 When your code asks to take a picture, instead of accessing some camera hardware, the library selects a picture to replay and pretends that it has just been captured “live”.

 ![Screenshot of the "Run" menu in Thonny, showing how to run using the "astro-pi-replay" plugin](images/use_replay.png){: width="50%"}

 **How to use the Astro Pi Replay Plugin**

 To run your code using the Astro Pi Replay plugin, do **not** press the green **“Run”** button.
 Instead, click **Run>Astro-Pi-Replay**.
 This will run your code as if it was running on Astro Pi hardware.

 Although all of the functions of the `picamera` library are available, many of the `picamera` settings and parameters that would normally result in a different picture being captured are silently ignored when the code is executed using `Astro Pi Replay`.
 Additionally, most attributes on the `PiCamera` object are ignored.
 For example, setting the resolution attribute to anything other than `(4056,3040)` has no effect when simulated on `Astro Pi Replay` but would change the resolution when run on the Astro Pi in space.
 </p>